ledgerloops/strategy-pit/DLD.md

 A Probe is identified by the nonce it carries, which we refer to as its `probeId`.

 The neighbours from which a probe message with a given `probeId` was received are a node's `from`-neighbours for that probe.
-The neighbours to which a probe message with a given `probeId` was sent are a node's `from`-neighbours for that probe.
+The neighbours to which a probe message with a given `probeId` was sent are that node's `to`-neighbours for that probe.

 A Trace message carries three nonces: `probeId`, `traceId` and `legId`.
 All messages that have the same three nonces together form  a Leg.
 All messages that differ only in `legId` form a Trace.
 This way, a Leg pertains to a Trace, and a Trace in turn pertains to a Probe through its `probeId`.
-A Trace message that travel in the same direction as the corresponding Probe message, i.e. they are received from a `from`-neighbour of the
+A Trace message that travels in the same direction as the corresponding Probe message, i.e. they are received from a `from`-neighbour of the
 Probe they pertain to, and/or sent to a `to`-neighbour thereof, are probe-wise trace messages.
 Trace messages that travel in the opposite direction are counter-probe-wise trace messages.